WolfgangKurz/Symphony/README.md

 `Confirm (after selecting an enemy or tile)` works by pressing the key corresponding to the selected enemy or tile a second time.
 The numbering for enemies and tiles corresponds to the numpad layout (Enemy `1` is located at the bottom left).

+### LastBattle
+A button will be added to the World Menu to quickly move to the last visited Battle Map.

 ### Notification
 This handles in-game push-notification as Windows Notification.